stefan-hoeck/idris2-elab-util/src/Doc/Enum1.md

 ### Enums

-We often define sum types like `Weekday` below to define a well-typed choice of concrete values.
+We often use sum types like `Weekday` below to define well-typed choices of constant values.

 ```idris
 public export